eformat/chat-withme/README.md

 To become a support user, `connect` using `support<anything>`.
 Everyone else is a user.
 Try with multiple browser tabs.
 For now, only 1 `support` person is allocated per `user`.

 Stores messages in Kafka that are streamed to Materialized database views in real-time.
+Could also use Trino, Flink here.

 ### Run locally